jahid757/baki/README.md

 ## 🌐 Landing page

-## **[Landing Page](https://jahid757.github.io/baki-apk) ** is a single, self-contained HTML file (no build step, no dependencies) — the banner image is embedded as base64, so you can host it anywhere: GitHub Pages, Netlify, Vercel, or any static file host.
+## <b>[Landing Page](https://jahid757.github.io/baki-apk)</b> is a single, self-contained HTML file (no build step, no dependencies) — the banner image is embedded as base64, so you can host it anywhere: GitHub Pages, Netlify, Vercel, or any static file host.

 Before publishing, update the download button links inside the file: